 The lower display area presents the numeric data associate with the two bearing pointers.
 This includes the NAV source, bearing and distance (if available).
-The right section of this area contains a display of the marker beacon lights if configured.
+The right section of this area contains a display of the marker beacon lights if configured and heading data during LNAV operations.
 The left section includes GPS annunciators, if configured.